Program overview

 Little Manila Foundation

-The project engages in planning, building, and pilot implementation of the Skywatch program’s educational curriculum, “Community Roots.”
-The overall planned outcome is creating citizen scientists in South Stockton to help demystify the science around pollution-impact on health and inspire them to create sustainable solutions for their community.
+The project engaged in planning, building and pilot implementation of the Skywatch program’s educational curriculum, "Community Roots."
+The overall planned outcome was creating citizen scientists in South Stockton to help demystify the science around pollution-impact on health and inspire them to create sustainable solutions for their community.

 "Little Manila Rising is honored to express our heartfelt appreciation to the PG&E Foundation for their remarkable generosity in providing a $100,000 contribution, which will significantly impact our ongoing mission to promote awareness of local air quality improvement projects.
 The Better Together Nature Positive Innovation Grant represents a crucial step in empowering our organization to educate residents about pertinent air quality concerns and equipping them with mitigation tactics in an engaging and culturally sensitive manner, ultimately contributing to the protection of public health and the well-being of the South Stockton community. " - Dillon Delvo, Executive Director, Little Manilla Rising